caaravn/gitnotes/README.md

 Different YAML files.
 (Components/Kinds)

+deployment.yaml *  --------> we create for deployment of application
+        Below yaml files which we can include in deployment.yaml file or we can manintain saperate.
-pod.yaml*------------> we create for creating pods service.yaml * --------> we create it because each and every pod( like frontend code pod, backend code pod, database pod) must communicate with each other to run the applicate deploy.yaml *  --------> we create for deployment of application secret.yaml ----------> we create this file to store sensitive information, such as passwords, API keys, and other confidential data configmap.yaml* -------> for external configuaration of application and it contains like "database_url" persistentvolume.yaml(pv) --------> we create for persistent volumes stoages available for the cluster persistentvolumeclaim.yaml------> replicaset.yaml -------> they automatically replace any pods that fail or are terminated (it is like duplicate or backup) ingress.yaml ------------> specifies rules that map HTTP or HTTPS routes to Kubernetes services (www.example.com) and traffic. job.yaml     -------------> namespace.yaml ----------> to seperate or partition the multiple application deployments configurations.
+     -> replicaset.yaml -------> they automatically replace any pods that fail or are terminated (it is like duplicate or backup), basically count pod.yaml*------------> we create for creating pods service.yaml * --------> we create it because each and every pod( like frontend code pod, backend code pod, database pod) must communicate with each other to run the applicate secret.yaml ----------> we create this file to store sensitive information, such as passwords, API keys, and other confidential data configmap.yaml* -------> for external configuaration of application and it contains like "database_url" persistentvolume.yaml(pv) --------> we create for persistent volumes stoages available for the cluster persistentvolumeclaim.yaml------> ingress.yaml ------------> specifies rules that map HTTP or HTTPS routes to Kubernetes services (www.example.com) and traffic. job.yaml     -------------> namespace.yaml ----------> to seperate or partition the multiple application deployments configurations.